melnder/SharyWebsite/.readme/README.md

-# This is the code to Shary's official website
+# This is my first website and learning on the way
-# What do you even write in here